Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Guests who are not welcome in the room

-- Her birthing partner so they can provide support; or
+- Her birthing partner so they can provide support

-Nurses are also responsible for making sure that all communication is effective so that the patient’s needs are met as quickly as possible.
+Nurses are also responsible for ensuring that all communication is effective so that the patient’s needs are met as quickly as possible.

 Be a Medical Advocate

-A labor and delivery nurse understands the importance of doing what is in the best interest of an individual by being a medical advocate for their patients.
+A labor and delivery nurse understands the importance of doing what is in an individual’s best interest by advocating for their patients.

 For example, a labor and delivery nurse can be a liaison between the patient and the medical team while: